Curbside Testing Availability at Big Bend Regional

 Self-Referral Curbside COVID-19 Testing

-Big Bend Regional Medical Center in front of the clinic entrance
+Big Bend Regional Medical Center at end of Emergency Driveway

 2600 N Hwy 118, Alpine, TX 79830